 To make the blueberry topping:

-Remove from heat and allow to cool to room temperature.
+- Remove from heat and allow to cool to room temperature.

 To make the cake:

-Preheat oven to 350°.
-Butter and flour a 9- or 10-inch springform pan.
+- Preheat oven to 350°F. Butter and flour a 9- or 10-inch springform pan.

-Transfer batter to prepared pan.
+- Transfer the batter to the prepared pan.
 Spread evenly.

 To make the topping and assemble the cake: